π Contents

 CONCLUSION

-It has been seen in a number of cases that sometimes the NRI’s face extreme difficulties in getting their passport renewed due to the non clearance being given by the competent authority and thus the applications for renewal of the passport are kept pending for months/years and as result undue harassment is faced by the NRI’s.
-Thus it is imperative to follow the proper legal procedure/channel to get your passport renewed within a specific time frame.
+It has been seen in a number of cases that sometimes the NRIβs face extreme difficulties in getting their passport renewed due to the non clearance being given by the competent authority and thus the applications for renewal of the passport are kept pending for months/years and as result undue harassment is faced by the NRIβs.
+Thus it is imperative to follow the proper legal procedure/channel to get your passport renewed within a specific time frame.Β If your passport renewal application is pending before an Indian Embassy or Consulate abroad, you may also read our detailed guide on What to Do if Your Passport Is Not Being Renewed by the Embassy.